thanhnguyentang/programming-interview/README.md

 How to store the path from the root to a target node in a tree/graph?
 We can use DFS.
 An modification of DFS for this is that `stack` is a collection of `[node, path]` where `path` stores the path from the root to the parent of `node`.
 An example: [Path To Given Node](https://www.interviewbit.com/old/problems/path-to-given-node/) problem in InterviewBit.

+### Trie
+The name `trie` is from ReTRIeval.
+A Trie, a.k.a. **prefix tree**, is a tree data structure that comes up a lot in programming interview.
+Each node of a Trie is a character and each path down the trie represents a word.
+Tries are good for **quick prefix lookups**

+A trie can check if a string is a valid prefix of a word in `O(k)` time where `k` is the lenght of the string.

+* **Example**: ([Maximum Xor between two arrays](https://www.interviewbit.com/old/problems/xor-between-two-arrays/)) Given two integer array `A` and `B`, pick one element from each array such that their xor is maximum.

 ## 3. Dynamic Programming

 ### Knapsack problem